LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the string ``"ARKODE_FORWARD_EULER_1_1"`` to :c:func:`ARKStepSetTableName`, :c:func:`ERKStepSetTableName` or
 :c:func:`ARKodeButcherTable_LoadERKByName`.
-This is the default 1st order explicit method.
+This is the default 1st order explicit method (from :cite:p:`Euler:68`)..

 .. math::